Table of Contents

 3. Too Much Protein Intake: Derailing From Keto Basics

 The ideal keto diet advocates for foods high in fat, moderate in protein and low in carbs.
 However, if we don’t monitor our macros properly, we may land us in trouble by unintentionally consuming too much protein.
-Dairy products couple with extremely processed low-carb snacks are main culprits behind keto diarrhea.
+Dairy products coupled with extremely processed low-carb snacks are main culprits behind keto diarrhea.
 Besides, lack of fiber in the foods add to the cause.

 We have to keep a vigil eye not only on the types of protein source, but also on the quantity.
 There are various types of cheese and creams in the market.
 So, while selecting we must have a look at the macros that they possess.
 We have to make sure that our protein intake limit doesn’t exceed 15-20% of our daily input.